 One of the biggest criticisms of working with patient assistance programs is how challenging it can be to complete the application process and get approved.
 Some are very confusing, which causes many patients to seek out alternative options to get financial help.

-A prescription drug coupon is designed to offer a discount on a specific medication.
-Many pharmaceutical companies offer coupons online, and in some cases, they may be available at pharmacies.
+A prescription drug voucher/coupon is designed to offer a discount on a specific medication.
+Many pharmaceutical companies offer them online, and in some cases, they may be available at pharmacies.

 But they can help people afford their medication immediately, which gives them time to set up an alternative solution for financial assistance.